High Quality Bixler 1.1 Build (APM2.x)¶

 - Don’t worry, custom foamies use this type of hinge for hundreds of flights.

-- Here is link to a YouTube video explaining how to make a Welder’s hinge:
+- Here is a link to a YouTube video explaining how to make a Welder’s hinge:

 - The panel should look like this when the Welder’s hinge is complete:

 Assemble the Fuselage¶